 From the dropdown list, click on Tools.
 This will immediately make the toolbar reappear in its default location.

-What is the Difference Between Toolbar and Tools Palette?
+What is the Difference Between the Toolbar and the Tools Palette?

 The Toolbar